ampproject/amphtml/CONTRIBUTING.md

 The best bug reports provide a detailed description of the issue (including screenshots if possible), step-by-step instructions for predictably reproducing the issue, and possibly even a working example that demonstrates the issue.

+If you want to learn more about our issues priorities and implementation guidelines check out [this document](https://github.com/ampproject/amphtml/blob/master/contributing/issue-priorities.md).

 ## Contributing code

 The AMP Project accepts and greatly appreciates code contributions!